ronen567/just-the-docs/docs/neural-networks.md

 ## Introdcution

 This post introduces Deep Learning, which is a branch of Machine Learning, using similar building blocks but in a denser architecture which can achieves better performance in complicated problems.
-Let's show that.
+Let's show that, by first presneting the architecture which drives Deep Learning - Neural Networks.

+## Neural Networks

+We start from the already familiar Logistic Regression prediction model, depicted in Figure 1.
+Does this scheme resembles of a Nueron, at least graphically-wise?
+With some imagination effort it does, if you see in the data input lines the Neuron's dendrites, by which the Neuron receives input from other cells.
+The iinterconnections between Neurons, as depicted in Figure 2 may also resemble Neurons.
+But is there real functional similarity between deep learning's Neutal Networks nd the Human brain's Neural Networks?
+This is an arguable issue, and we will not get to it in this context.

-Figure 1 depicts the the scheme of Logistic Regression prediction model.
-Observing the scheme from its left side, the input data set consists of n elements \\(x_1-x_n\\), multiplied by n weights \\(w_1-w_n\\).
-The weighted inputs are sumed, together with the bias input b.
-Then this sum is activated by a sigmoid, which is a non linear function, used for binary decision.
-The sigmoid output, a, is here the predicted decision value , \\(\hat{y}\)).
-The weights and bias values are determined in the Training phase.
+Anyway, the Neuron structure presented here is the building block of the Neural Network, .
+Tracing the Forward Propogation path, we observe the n input data set elements \\([x_1-x_n]\\), which are multiplied by n weights \\(w_1-w_n\\) and are then summed, together with the bias input b.
+That sum is then passed to a non-linear operator called 'activation function', which in our case is the sigmoid operator.
+The sigmoid output, is denoted by **a**.
+The weights and bias values are of course determined during the Training phase.

+Deep Learning algorithm are driven by a dense network, structured with many such Neurons, as depicted in Figure 2.

 ### Figure 1: Logistic Regression Data Network

 ![Supervise Learning Outlines](../assets/images/neural-networks/logistic-regression-network.svg)

-## Neural Networks

-Figure resembles a Nueron, at least graphically-wise, where the data input lines resemble the dendrites, by which the neuron receives input from other cells.
-Deep Learning algorithm are driven by a dense network, structured with many such Neurons, as depicted in Figure 2.

 ### Figure 2: Neural Network